Welcome to P.R.E. Track Days.

 Technical Inspection Requirements

-Technical inspection opens at 7:00 am and closes at 8:00 am.
+Technical inspection opens at 7:00 am for the Advanced group, 7:20 am for the Intermediate group, and 7:40 am for the Novice group.
+Tech closes at 8:00 am.
 Late arrivals will be handled as our staff has time.
 The way to ensure you dont miss any track time is to arrive early so you can have your equipment inspected before 8:00 am.
+We ask that all participants come to tech at their assigned time.

 - Motorcycles must be suitable for use on a race track and have wheels at least 16″ in diameter.
 All motorcycles must provide suitable ground clearance for extreme lean angles.

 - All motorcycles must display a two (or more) digit number 5″ to 6″ in height, in a contrasting color to the motorcycle, so that they are visible to track corner marshals.
-Numbers can be displayed on the front, and/or rear of the motorcycle.
-Numbers must be visible to track corner marshals when the bike is straight up and down, and also while leaned over.
+Numbers can be displayed on the front, the sides, and the rear of the motorcycle.
+Any of these locations is acceptable as long as the numbers are visible to track corner marshals when the bike is straight up and down as well as while leaned over.
 Numbers can be made from vinyl decals, paint, tape, or with a Sharpie as long as the requirements for height and contrast are met.

-- Dual sport, dirt bikes, and very small displacement motorcycles will not be allowed, with the exception of VIR Patriot Course where we have a special class designated for small displacement motorcycles.
+- Dual sport, dirt bikes, cruisers, and very small displacement motorcycles will not be allowed, with the exception of VIR Patriot Course where we have a special class designated for small displacement motorcycles.
 Dirt bikes set up as motards with street wheels and tires will be allowed at some tracks.
 Twin cylinder motards are allowed at all tracks.
+Electric motorcycles are not allowed at Carolina Motorsports Park.
 Please contact P.R.E. if you are unsure if your motorcycle qualifies.

 - Tires must have a minimum of 50% tread life remaining